openSUSE/containers-systemd/README.md

   * /usr/etc/default/container-dhcp contains generic settings for the dhcpd4 and dhcpd6 daemons.
 It is required to set DHCPD_INTERFACES.
 During the first start, example ${CONFIG_DIR}/dhcpd.conf or ${CONFIG_DIR}/dhcpd6.conf are created.
   * /etc/default/container-dhcp is for the admin to overwrite them

+## dovecot

+  * /usr/etc/default/container-dovecot contains generic settings
+  * /etc/default/container-dovecot is for the admin to overwrite them

 ## haproxy